renatolinsdigital/canvas-playground/README.md

 # Canvas Playground

-A showcase application demonstrating advanced programming techniques with HTML Canvas.
+A showcase application demonstrating some programming techniques with HTML Canvas.

 ## Project Overview